ilygatsika/adapt-basis/readme.txt

-Usage
+Setup

         make setup
-        python3 main.py [--coord] h2o [--AO] aug-cc-pvdz [--M] 20 [--option] 0

-    Output is atomic orbital basis parameter file in GAMESS US format placed in the out folder.

 Help

         python3 main.py --help

 Example

-    Reduce H2 molecule cc-pVDZ basis.

-        ./script/01-h2_cc-pvdz.sh
+    Generate basis sets for the H2 molecule.

+        ./script/h2.sh

+    Output is atomic orbital basis parameter file in GAMESS US format placed in the out/h2 folder.

 Notes

-    Tuning of the M value should be decided by trial and error.
-Try different values and evaluate the error on a desired quantity.
-There is no general rule, as the tuning depends on the target desired quantity (energy, density, etc).
+    The target M value should be smaller than the total number of molecular orbitals in the reference basis.

     Molecular geometries for tests are placed in the system folder (coordinates in Angstrom).